niloydeb1/Travelers-Diary/README.md

 A blog by travelers.

 ## Project Description:
 Travelling and adventure has always been passion and addiction for many people.
 Traveler’s Diary works as a community for those people.
-People can sign-up to the website to create and explore the travelling stories by others and also communicate.
+Travellers can sign-up to the website to create and explore the travelling stories by others and also communicate.
 It is developed using Spring Boot.

 ## Tools:
 1. Programming Language: Java